How To Remove Mold From Your Crawl Space - A Complete Guide

 Identify The Source Of The Moisture That Is Causing The Mold Growth

-The moisture that is causing the mold growth is most likely coming from a water leak but could also be due to relative humidity or improper ventilation.
-The leak could be coming from a pipe, ducts or somewhere else in the property.
-The sooner the leak is identified and repaired, the less damage will be done to the property and the mold will be less likely to grow.
+The moisture that is causing the mold growth is most likely coming from a water leak, but could also be due to relative humidity or improper ventilation.
+The leak could be coming from a pipe, ducts, or somewhere else in the property.
+The sooner the leak is identified and repaired, the less damage will be done to the property, and the mold will be less likely to grow.

 Dry Out The Crawl Space As Much As Possible

 The best way to dry out a crawl space is to use a dehumidifier.
 This will help to remove the moisture in the air and will help to prevent any further damage from occurring.
-You should also make sure that you have ventilation to pass airflow throughout the crawl space to ensure the humidity does not build back up.
-Keep the area as clean as possible and that you remove any debris or items that may have been damaged by the water.
+You should also make sure that you have ventilation to pass airflow throughout the crawl space to ensure the humidity does not build up.
+Keep the area as clean as possible and remove any debris or items that may have been damaged by the water.

 Apply A Biocide To Kill Off The Mold Spores

 Mold spores can cause harsh health problems, so getting rid of them as soon as possible is important.
 One way to do this is by using a biocide.
 This is a disinfectant that kills mold spores and other microorganisms.
-Be sure to follow the manufacturer’s instructions carefully when using a biocide, and always wear gloves and goggles and all appropriate PPE (Personal Protective Equipment)
+Be sure to follow the manufacturer’s instructions carefully when using a biocide, and always wear gloves and goggles, and all appropriate PPE (Personal Protective Equipment)

 Seal Off The Crawl Space From Outside Moisture